Call for Papers – Being (In)Visible: Representations of Disability and Ableism in Popular Culture 🗓

 Bernardo Manzoni Palmeirim (Universidade de Lisboa), “Paying Attention in Lydia Davis and Short Forms”

-Ines Maria Gstrein (University of Innsbruck), “The Affordance of the Short Story Collection.
-Ali Smith’s Free Love and Other Stories as a Case Study”
+Ines Maria Gstrein (Leopold-Franzens-Universität Innsbruck), “The Affordances of the Short Story Collection: Ali Smith’s Free Love and Other Stories as a Case Study”

 Laura Dietz (University College London), “Digitization and Short Story Authorship: Authorial Careers on Emerging Platforms”

-Jana Keck (German Historical Institute Washington), “Fact or Fiction?
+Jana Keck (Universität Stuttgart), “Fact or Fiction?
 Computational Analysis of Short Stories in Nineteenth-Century German-American Newspapers”

 Damien B. Schlarb (Johannes Gutenberg-Universität Mainz), “Short Stories, Longplay: Formal Influences of the Short Story on Digital Games and the Integration of Narrative and Play”